-12. Tie Breaking Procedures for Championship and Runner- Up Teams and Individuals
+13. Tie Breaking Procedures for Championship and Runner- Up Teams and Individuals

-TEAM:

-- Divisions I. II: - a.
+- ► TEAM: - Divisions I, II: - a.
 In the event of a tie, the score of the sixth (6th) lowest player will count toward the team total. - b.
 If a tie still exists, this procedure will continue through the 7th and 8th players. - c.
-If the current guidelines have been exhausted and a tie still exists, the next step would be to refer to score cards to find the lowest individual score for each school, if a tie still exists the procedure will continue until the tie is broken. - d.
-Recording a tie on the web site- after a tie is determined, minus one (1) stroke to the winning school.
+If the current guidelines have been exhausted and a tie still exists, the next step would be to refer to score cards to find the lowest individual score for each school, if a tie still exists the procedure will continue until the tie is broken.